sampsyo/cs6120/content/blog/2022-05-20-Banked_Memory_Compiler_Backend_in_MLIR/index.md

 }
 ```

+Comparing the input to the output after merge lowering, we can see that the write port (SSA value \%3 in the input) has been lowered to two smaller ports that are merged together.
+The two read ports are not lowered because they already access only a single bank.
+The newly created write ports in the output are only 512 elements instead of the original 1024 elements, but are then merged back together into a 1024 element port.
+This lowered stucture is again closer to how a port that accesses multiple banks is realized in hardware.
+We can also see that the `amc.extern` types have not changed and the port produced by the merge is now the one externalized.

 ### Handshake Lowering

 Throughout the design of the AMC dialect, we discovered that it is important to distinguish between latency-sensitive and latency-insensitive (handshake) ports.
 Unlike latency-sensitive ports that provide a fixed latency between a read request and data availability, handshake ports must wait for a valid signal before data is available.
 Handshake ports are useful for irregular paralleism, where the access patterns are not known at compile time.
 This allows for memories that can provide a consistent latency in most cases, but stall one or more accesses in the case of a bank conflict.